fehernandez12/staq/parser/README.md

 fn(x, y) { return x + y; }(1, 2)
 ```

-Instead of the ternary operator, StaQ uses the `if` expression:
+Instead of the ternary operator, StaQ uses the `if` expression, which is more readable:

 ```
 let result = if (x > y) { true } else { false };